 - File a lawsuit against the at-fault driver

 Law enforcement officers have training to effectively deal with crash scene investigation.
-Officers dispatched to an accident scene have several important functions to perform.
+Officers dispatched to an accident have several important functions to perform.
 It’s important for you to get out of their way and let them do their job.

 - Seek out the injured and call for paramedics when necessary